MrAsd2k2/practicalmachinelearning/index.md

 set.seed(18012017)
 ```

 A brief data analysis showed that the first seven columns contain factors which are not useful for predictions so they were removed.
-Furthermore I decided to exclude columns where there are even a single NA value in either the train or test data sets and values from the training sets with a variance near to zero (they would largely increase the calculation time without improving the predictive model so much).
+Furthermore I decided to exclude columns where there are even a single NA value in either the train or test data sets and values from the training sets with a variance near to zero (they would not improve the model).

 ```r